Cover image by Purrweb UI

 This feature is something that should be implemented before developing an app since to implement it you need to allow access to the device's bootloader which is a lot easier to do when manufacturing the “thing” itself.

-Each & every update of the IoT firmware should be then tested how it affects the application to fix new bugs, test the app’s behavior, see if a cloud or another storage are synchronized well enough with the systems, etc.
+Each & every update of the IoT firmware, especially when you build a smart home app, should be tested to check how it affects the application (processes like fixing bugs, testing the app’s behavior, checking if a cloud or another storage is synchronized well enough with the system, etc.).

 However, the most important part to keep in mind here is that such quality tests can’t be performed well enough as simulations meaning that your development team might need to run them manually or with real devices (if possible) so that your services are as “seamless” as possible.